 Recently, I watched a Capuchin monkey swinging from vine to vine in a zoo cage smaller than my bedroom.
 After listening to my zoo concerns, Laura said, “Just think of it this way: his freedom is a small price to pay for safety from predators.
 He doesn’t even have to find his own food.
 He’s comfortable here.”

 She was right—while the monkey didn’t have as much room to roam, he was well cared for.
 Still, for a while, I resented her rationale.
 Freedom is never a small price, I thought, not for people, not for primates, not for any sentient thing.
 No matter how comfortable or convenient captivity may be, surely it’s no substitute for unfettered freedom.
 Surely nothing could be better than that.

 Empathy fueled my frustration for the caged creatures because I understood the feeling of comfortable captivity—I understood it well.
 As a teacher at a conservative Christian college, I was paid adequately, enjoyed affordable housing, appreciated generous healthcare benefits.
 But I also put up with the limited freedom of rigid lifestyle guidelines, a strict dress code even outside of work, and a ridiculous workload.
 Even with the conveniences and comfort, sometimes my position seemed like a tiny cage compared to the life I would have rather been living outside those expectations.
-I wanted to be free to see a movie on Friday night, to wear jeans in the winter, to spend my weekends how I liked.
+I wanted to be free to wear blue jeans or see a movie on Friday night (things forbidden by faculty guidelines) and to spend my weekends how I liked.

 Many people daily deny the chance to take to the wind

 Still, I stayed for seven years because I worried who would teach my students if I left, because my department chair was relying on me to fulfill my duties, because I didn’t want to snub a stable job.
 I stayed out of duty because I knew that someone else was depending on my performance.